puppetlabs/puppet-edge-examples/EdgeOps Tasks/Arista cEOS/user_management/README.md

 - Creating a new user account
 - Deleting existing user accounts
+- Enabling an SSH Key on a user account

 Each task is self-contained and can be used as a reference or integrated into your own automation workflows.